eytanohana/Graph-Algorithms/README.md

 <img src="static/complete-graph.png" width="30%"/>

-There are two common ways to represent a graph: the __adjacency list__ or the __adjacency matrix__.
+There are two common ways to represent a graph: the __adjacency list__ and the __adjacency matrix__.

 The adjacency list is a list/array of the nodes in the graph where each node points to a list of nodes adjacent to it.

-The adjacency matrix is a matrix where each row represents a node and each column represents a node.
-We see in the matrix two nodes, *u* and *v*, are connected if the adj matrix at row *u* column *v* is non-zero.
+The adjacency matrix is a matrix where each row and column represents a node.
+For example, looking at row 0 and column 1 of the matrix, we see that there is a non-zero value there, implying an edge connection between the two vertices.
+In general, we see in the matrix two vertices, *u* and *v*, are connected if the adj matrix at row *u* column *v* is non-zero.

 <p>
     <img src="static/adj-graph.png" width="30%"/>